Skip to main content

 FAQ

-Q: I merged at 6 PM UTC.
+Q: I merged at 6 PM UTC on a Wednesday.
 When does my code reach production?
 Your code is in main but staging is frozen.
-At 9 AM the next day, the current staging (which doesn’t include your change) promotes to production.
-Then staging catches up and deploys your change.
-It will promote to production at 9 AM the day after that — roughly 39 hours total.
-Q: I merged at 10 AM UTC.
+It won’t be included in the Thursday RC tag unless it lands before 5 PM UTC Thursday.
+If it misses that cut, it won’t reach cloud production until the following Sunday.
+Q: I merged at 10 AM UTC on a Wednesday.
 When does my code reach production?
 It deploys to staging immediately.
-At 9 AM the next day (roughly 23 hours later), it promotes to production.
+As long as nothing breaks before Thursday 5 PM UTC, it will be included in the RC tag and will reach cloud production the following Sunday.
 Q: Can I deploy to staging during the freeze window?
 Yes, manually dispatch continuous-delivery.yml with deploy-staging.
 But consider that the content team may be relying on the frozen version.